shundhammer/qdirstat/README.md

     ```

     _No, I flatly refuse to clutter my code with gibberish like this.
 Couldn't
-    you at least provide a human readable check macro for this?_
+    you at least provide a human readable check macro for it?_

     _What were you thinking?
 Are you sometimes thinking?
 Do you seriously
     believe application programmers want to play your silly games?
 Fix your API